GNS-Science/nzshm-documentation/docs/architecture/index.md

 # NSHM System Architecture

-This section describes the info technology supporting the wider NSHM team and the public-facing web appilations.
+This section describes the info technology supporting the wider NSHM team and the public-facing web applications.
 This infrastructure is developed and maintained by the **NZSHM Compute Working Group (CWG)** team of three.

 ## Table of contents